srishtichandra/cpp_files/README.md

 ### Functionalities:
 1. **Records Management**:
-   - Keep records of cars rented per customer/employee.
+   - Records of cars rented per customer/employee have been maintained and is updated .
-   - Update customer_record and employee_record based on various factors such as late return, damage caused, and condition of the returned car.
+   - Customer_record and employee_record are updated based on various factors such as late return, damage caused, and condition of the returned car.

 2. **Database Management**:
    - Separate databases for customers, employees, and cars are maintained in the 'CSV' format.